Marie of Savoy, Duchess of Milan: Biography

-In July 1425, Maries father the Duke of Savoy was persuaded to join in on the side the Venetian republic in the what would be called the Wars in Lombardy between the Venetians against the Duchy of Milan and to hinder his conquest of neighbouring territories.
+In July 1425, Marie's father the Duke of Savoy was persuaded to join the Venetian republic in the what would be called the Wars in Lombardy between the Venetians against the Duchy of Milan and to hinder his conquest of neighbouring territories.
 Later that year the Milanese army at Maclodio (4 October 1427), were defeated by the Venetians.

 While a victory, several circumstances prevented it from being a complete one.
 Filippo Maria, Duke of Milan then negotiated an agreement wherein he would make peace with Amadeus VIII by Filippo Maria marrying Amadeus daughter, Marie and as part of the marriage agreement she would be given Vercelli as her dower lands.

 Only a few months later on 2 December 1427 Marie and Filippo Maria were married by proxy at Turin.
 The marriage was celebrated in a lavish feast at Château du Bourget-du-lac held by the brides father.
+The Breviary of Marie of Savoy was made for Marie on occasion of her wedding.

-Maries grand-aunt Bianca of Savoy had been married to Filippo Marias great-grandfather Galeazzo II, which made Marie and Filippo Maria second cousins.
+Marie's grand-aunt Bianca of Savoy had been married to Filippo Marias great-grandfather Galeazzo II, which made Marie and Filippo Maria second cousins.

 In 1428, her mother Mary of Burgundy passed away.
 This could explain why Marie's departure from Savoy for Milan was delayed.
 Marie was accompanied to Milan by her brother and an entourage that consisted of several ladies in waiting such as Guigonne de Luyrieux, a kinswoman of Marie and granddaughter of Humbert of Savoy.